 Puffins Dressed for Dinner – 30 mins drive

-From April to July, these colourful characters in their black and white dinner jackets make a home in the ‘seabird cities’ of RSPB Bempton Cliffs & Seabird Centre - which is also home to our largest seabird, the gannet – and Yorkshire Wildlife Trust’s (YWT) Flamborough Cliffs, with the two world-renowned spots together hosting 250,000 globe-trotting seabirds.
+From April to July, these colourful characters in their black and white dinner jackets make a home in the ‘seabird cities’ of RSPB Bempton Cliffs & Seabird Centre - which is also home to our largest seabird, the gannet and Yorkshire Wildlife Trust’s (YWT) Flamborough Cliffs.
+These two world-renowned spots together host 250,000 globe-trotting seabirds.
 If the weather’s not so kind, why not dive into the Living Seas Centre at Flamborough too?

-Once a home to whale hunters, Whitby now play’s host to Yorkshire’s growing reputation as a place to see these magnificent marine mammals.
+Once a home to whale hunters, Whitby now plays host to Yorkshire’s growing reputation as a place to see these magnificent marine mammals.
 Every August – October, but peaking in September, minke whales grow in numbers as they feed on herring offshore.
 Join a trip where porpoises, dolphins and seals add to the cast of potential stars beneath the waves.
-Our friends Yorkshire Coast Nature also offer whale wathing trips.
-Seabirds And Whales Birdwatching And Cetacean Safari 2016
+Our friends at Yorkshire Coast Nature also offer exciting whale watching trips: Seabirds And Whales Birdwatching And Cetacean Safari 2017.

 Superb Spurn - 1.5 hours drive

 With a true windswept, wilderness feel and the sense that you can get away from anything, Spurn really is Yorkshire’s ‘lands end’.
-Enjoy a quiet getaway stroll along the endless shore or a chance encounter with an exotic rare bird as part of the annual Migration Festival ‘MigFest’.
-Head up the iconic Spurn Lighthouse (opening autumn 2015) for a real panoramic view or try a 4x4 ‘Spurn Safari’ adventure on selected weekends.
+Enjoy a quiet getaway stroll along the endless shore or a chance encounter with an exotic rare bird as part of the annual Migration Festival, ‘MigFest’.
+Head up the iconic Spurn Lighthouse, which opened in 2015, for a real panoramic view or try a 4x4 ‘Spurn Safari’ adventure on selected weekends.

 A little further…

-The Humber Estuary is home to avocets, bitterns, bearded tits, marsh harriers and peregrines plus much more besides – all within an easy day’s trip from your base at Highfield Farm.
+The Humber Estuary is home to avocets, bitterns, bearded tits, marsh harriers and peregrines, plus much more - all within an easy day’s trip from your base at Highfield Farm.